This article was originally published in full at InfoQ on Jan 6th, 2020

 With operational practices like these, we embrace the fact that our systems are complex and our work will always carry dark debt, no matter how good the code coverage is.
 Our best recourse is to give ourselves the ability to react quickly to unexpected events or cascading changes.

 The solution to the Map Problem was impactful because it changed the world’s understanding of what we consider to be “verifiable information”.
 It showed us new ways to discover things about the world, and it did so by using the newly emerging synthetic approach to solving problems in the medium of code.
-But it also demanded a generation of mathematicians to update their understanding of what it means to “solve” a problem.
+But it also required a generation of mathematicians to update their understanding of what it means to “solve” a problem.

 In software engineering, the separation has been less explicit.
 We have, unknowingly, been shifting the model of how to solve problems slowly towards the synthetic.
-To understand we were successful with these approaches, we need to be explicit about the model we are using, and that is why the recognition of the synthetic nature of software will be so important to the successful management of software engineering.